2006 National League Championship Series: Aftermath

 Nonetheless, 2006 stands as the only major achievement for this group.
 They suffered a historic collapse at the end of the 2007 season, losing 12 of their final 17 games to blow a 7-game division lead and miss the postseason by one game.
 After a smaller late-season collapse the next season (3 1/2-game division lead with 17 games left), they again missed the postseason by one game.
 2008 also marked the Mets final year at Shea Stadium.
-Following this, they suffered through several losing seasons and ultimately would not return to the postseason until 2015 - in which they won their fifth NL Pennant in franchise history - when Wright was the only Met from 2006 still on the roster.
+Following this, they suffered through six straight losing seasons and ultimately would not return to the postseason until 2015 - in which they won their fifth NL Pennant in franchise history - when Wright was the only Met from 2006 still on the roster.
 Manager Willie Randolph was fired in the middle of the 2008 season, Delgado played his last game in 2009, General Manager Omar Minaya was fired after 2010 (In 2017, he was brought back as a Special Assistant to then-General Manager Sandy Alderson), Beltran was dealt away at the 2011 trade deadline, and Reyes left via free agency that offseason.
 Reyes would eventually return to the Mets in 2016; he, along with Wright, would leave the Mets after the 2018 season - Reyes's contract was not renewed, and Wright retired as a result of spinal stenosis.

-Despite the loss, Endy Chavez became somewhat of a cult hero for his game-saving catch in Game 7.
+Despite the loss, Endy Chavez became a cult hero for his game-saving catch in Game 7.
 Mets' radio broadcaster Gary Cohen called it “not just the play of the year, but the maybe the play of the franchise’s history."
+The left field entrance gate of the Mets' current ballpark, Citi Field, features a metal silhouette of a baseball player making a leaping catch similar to the one Chávez made during the 2006 NLCS.
+There is also of plaque Citi Field commemorates Chavez's catch, as well.

 In 2022, Adam Wainwright and Yadier Molina, who were the battery that closed out the 2006 NLCS, broke the record for most games started by a starting pitcher and catcher.
-For the rest of their careers following the 2006 NLCS, both men were booed in New York when playing the Mets for their heroic roles in Game 7.
+For the rest of their careers following the 2006 NLCS, both men were booed in New York when playing the Mets for their roles in Game 7.